-From Dan on September 22nd, 2009 in Window Replacement
+From Margaret Everton on September 22, 2009 in Window Replacement

 The home of the future can’t exist without the window of the future.
 Windows are far too important an element to be left behind as home design advances.
 Granted, today’s futuristic homes are often constructed with some very outer-space window designs, especially in shape and curvature.
 Yet there will be more to the window of the future than curved glass.

 Check out the latest in window technology and design:

 Nordwesthaus#1 - Our tour of the future begins in Austria, where architectural firm Baumschlager Eberle designed and built quite the futuristic meeting place for boaters in the port city of Fussach.
 The building is simple and rectangular in shape.
 The entire envelope is made from glazed panels, which allow light in and out, accentuating the oddly shaped “structural concrete elements” on the inside of the windows.
 During the day, the light shining through the random concrete pillars and reflecting off of the water provide a natural show.
 At night, the glazing and the ceiling inside light up, creating a surreal and unmistakable glow around the port.The Window Phone

 #2 - Don’t set your Window Phone against a window… you may never find it.
 This sleek and interesting mobile phone comes with all kinds of features, the most incredible being its weather update function.
 The phone changes its display to reflect the weather (it looks wet when it’s raining, frozen when snowing, etc.) and responds to a blow of your breath so you can write with your fingers on the glass… just like a window.